-It exists in the same league as some other familiar terms like CSAT and NPS, and can tell you a lot about how well — or poorly — your customer support team is performing and how likely your customers are to churn.
+It exists in the same league as some other familiar terms like CSAT and NPS, and it can tell you a lot about how well — or how poorly — your customer support team is performing and how likely your customers are to churn.

 What is a customer effort score?

 We’ve gone into greater detail elsewhere, but CES is a metric that defines how much effort your customer needs to use to complete a transaction, resolve a support issue or interact with your company/product in general.

 As a rule, you want to make sure you are creating seamless customer experiences that require very little effort.
 If you’re asking your customers to exert themselves every time they come to you to solve a problem, you’re pretty much guaranteeing that they’ll churn and use a competitor instead.